 Since the enactment of Minnesota's charter school law in 1991, facilities access, funding and ownership has been an ongoing source of debate, concern and frustration both for public policymakers and for charter school boards and administrators.

 On the one hand, Minnesota's charter law does not allow charter schools to own facilities if public funds are used to purchase it; and on the other hand, charter schools in some communities have been prohibited from leasing space in vacant, publicly paid-for buildings owned by local school districts.

-The assist charter schools with the costs of leasing space the State does provide per-pupil Lease Aid to the schools.
+To assist charter schools with the costs of leasing space, the State does provide per-pupil Lease Aid to the schools.